District Policy Washington County School District Logo

 • Stakeholder Input, and

-• Student Growth.
+• Student academic growth.

 3.5.3.3.
 The administrator responsible for an Educator's Summative Evaluation shall allow the Educator to make a written response to any part of the Summative Evaluation and attach the Educator's response to the evaluation.

 3.5.3.4.
 Within 15 calendar days after the Summative Evaluation process is completed, the administrator shall discuss the written evaluation with the Educator and any revision of the written evaluation made after the discussion.
-The Administrator shall electronically file the evaluation and any related reports or documents and provide the Educator electronic access to the file.

 3.5.4.
 Summative Rating Review: